-Exhibit # 7 (Effective January 1, 2014) Evaluation and Management (E&M) Guidelines for Colorado Workers' Compensation Claims
+Exhibit 7 (Effective January 1, 2016) Evaluation and Management (E&M) Guidelines for Colorado Workers' Compensation Claims

 This E&M Guidelines for Colorado Workers' Compensation Claims is intended for the physicians who manage injured workers' medical and non-medical care.
-Providers may use the "1997 Documentation Guidelines for Evaluation and Management Services" as developed by Medicare and available on Medicare's web site when indicated in this exhibit.
+Providers may use, instead of Exhibit #7 the "1997 Documentation Guidelines for Evaluation and Management Services" as developed by Medicare and available on Medicare's web siteHistory (Hx), 2.

-1. History (Hx), 2.
 Examination (Exam), and 3.
 Medical Decision Making (MDM) Determines the Level of Service: